SoftUni/Programming-Basics-Book-JS-EN/chapter-00-preface.md

 * **software testing** - unit testing, test-driven development, QA engineering, error reporting and error trackers, test automation, building processes and continuous integration.

 We must also make it clear this time that **the programming language is irrelevant** to the uptake of all these skills.
 They accumulate slowly, over the course of many years of practice in the profession.
 Some knowledge is fundamental and can be learned theoretically, but it takes years of practice to fully understand them and realize them in depth.

-Fundamental knowledge and skills for programming, software development, software engineering and computer science are learned during **[the overall software engineer program in SofUni](https://softuni.bg/curriculum)**, as well as with a number of [additional courses](https://softuni.bg/trainings/opencourses).
-Working with a variety of software libraries, programming interfaces (APIs), frameworks and software technologies, and their interaction gradually build that knowledge and skills, so don't expect to get them from a single course, book, or project.

 Only **initial knowledge in the areas listed above** is usually sufficient to start working as a programmer, and the deepening takes place in the workplace according to the technologies and development tools used in the respective company and team.